-Timing from catch to dock is also a major factor.
-Dayboats (or Trip Boats) are vessels that fish and return in the shortest amount of time, generally a day or overnight trip.
-Because they catch and return so quickly, we give preference to fish brought in on dayboats.
-However, some deep water catches require longer voyages to travel to the fishing grounds and set gear.
-In these instances, purchasers such as Browne Trading seek out the “last day” catches from these boats – the last caught and freshest fish on the vessel, sometimes called the “top” of the catch, as fish will be on the top of the hold and the first unloaded.
+Timing from catch to the dock is also a major factor.
+Dayboats (or Trip Boats) are vessels that fish & return in the shortest amount of time, generally a day or overnight trip.
+Because they catch & return so quickly, Browne gives preference to fish brought in on dayboats.
+However, some deep water catches require longer voyages to travel to the fishing grounds & set gear.
+In these instances, we seek out the “last day” catches from these boats, the last caught & freshest fish on the vessel, sometimes called the “top” of the catch, as fish will be on the top of the hold & the first unloaded.

-Superior Fishmongers Sell Only the Best – and Make Sure it Arrives That Way
+Browne Sells Only the Best – and We Make Sure it Arrives That Way

-There is a lot of seafood landed to market, and not all of it is pristine.
-Much of it doesn’t have to be as it is destined to be processed and frozen (or refrozen).
-But for customers’ seeking the best in fresh, sushi-grade fish, reliance upon the fishmonger to select and deliver the best is the final stage of the fish’s journey from boat to plate.
-If the fishmonger cannot discern the quality – or handle and deliver it to sustain its freshness – then all the steps taken to procure quality fish are lost to the customer.
-Handling whole fish (which is the majority of what we purchase) is the ideal way to grade the quality, since indicators of freshness – eyes, gills, scales, belly, odor, etc. – are intact upon receipt.
+There is a lot of seafood landed to market & not all of it is pristine.
+Much of it doesn’t have to be as it is destined to be processed & frozen (or refrozen).
+But for customers’ seeking the best in fresh, sushi-grade fish, reliance upon the fishmonger to select & deliver the best is the final stage of the fish’s journey from boat to plate.
+If the fishmonger cannot discern the quality – or handle & deliver it to sustain its freshness – then all the steps taken to procure quality fish are lost to the customer.
+Handling whole fish (which is the majority of what we purchase) is the ideal way to grade the quality since indicators of freshness – eyes, gills, scales, belly, odor, etc. – are intact upon receipt.